$\ell$-away ACM Bundles on Fano Surfaces: -away ACM Bundles on

-\begin{remark} The bundle $\cE$ constructed in Theorem \ref{thm:generalexistencerank2quadric} is a supernatural bundle. \end{remark} Finally, we can give a construction for $l$-away ACM bundles of higher rank on $\p1 \times \p1$ for any $l$. \begin{theorem} There exists simple $l$-away ACM bundle of any even rank $r=2m$ on $\p1 \times \p1$ for any $l$ at which the dimension of the moduli space is $m^2(2l^2+4l-2)+1$. \end{theorem}
+\end{proof} Finally, we can give a construction for $\ell$-away ACM bundles of higher rank on $\p1 \times \p1$ for any positive integer $\ell$. \begin{theorem} There exist simple $\ell$-away ACM bundle $\cF$ on $\p1 \times \p1$ of any even rank $r=2m$ and for any positive number $\ell$.
+Also, the point corresponding to $\cF$ in the moduli space of simple sheaves on $\p2$ is smooth and lies in a component of dimension $m^2(2\ell^2+4\ell-2)+1$. \end{theorem}